-Thomas J. Welsh is a Principal in the Firm’s Hartford office.
+Thomas J. Welsh is Of-Counsel in the Firm’s Hartford office.
 Prior to joining the Firm, Mr. Welsh was a founder and principal of Brown & Welsh, P.C., a general business law practice located in Meriden, Connecticut.
 Mr. Welsh focuses his practice on business law, including commercial law and bankruptcy matters, commercial real estate matters, commercial lending and domestic and foreign purchase and sale of goods transactions.
 He also represents businesses in the negotiation and drafting of business agreements, including the acquisition and sale of business assets, with a concentration in matters involving technology and construction of complex equipment.
 He also serves as an arbitrator of business disputes for the American Arbitration Association and is the former Chair of an American Bar Association Joint Task Force on Alternative Dispute Resolution in Commercial Finance Transactions.

 Prior to practicing law, Mr. Welsh worked as a self-employed consultant and as a consultant in the Mayor’s offices in Hartford and Shelton, respectively, and was the elected chief executive officer of the undergraduate student government at the University of Connecticut.